simp/simp-doc/docs/user_guide/Client_Management.rst

 Save and close the file.

-Run :command:`puppet agent -t` on the Puppet master to apply the changes.
+Run :command:`puppet agent -t` on the Puppet Server to apply the changes.

 .. _PXE_Boot: